bwolvin/docker-workshop/README.md

 # Docker Workshop

-This workshop demonstrates how to use docker to run containerized environments
+This workshop demonstrates how to use docker to run containerized virtual environments.

 ## Excercise